nashville-software-school/server-side-python-curriculum/book-2-django/chapters/ROA_TYPE_VIEW.md

 Try it out in your API client!

+> Do not test this functionality in the React client until after the fixtures chapter is done

 1. Open the `authtoken_token` table in your database and examine the `pk` key on each object.
 These are unique tokens assigned to every user in the system.
 2. Copy any one of them to use in your API client.
 3. Start a new GET request.